 DEVIL

-DEVIL stands and sings about how the only question: Can your really do it?
+DEVIL stands and sings about the only question: Can you really do it?
 The song is playful but always returns to that question.
 GEORGE and BELLA join in though DEVIL has the lead.
 JOE and REGGIE listen.

 Light comes on dancer, back of center stage, spinning slowly, veils catching the light.
 Lasts only a few seconds.